1995–96 Regal Trophy

-The 1995–96 League Cup was the twenty-fifth and final season of the rugby league League Cup, known for sponsorship purposes as the Regal Trophy.
+The 1995–96 Regal Trophy was a British rugby league knockout tournament.
+It was the 25th and final season that the competition was held, and was the seventh staging of the competition since it was renamed the Regal Trophy.

 The last final was won by Wigan, who beat local rivals St. Helens 25-16 at the McAlpine Stadium in Huddersfield.
 The attendance was 17,590.